 CMS System Development

-Early in the web development I had a regular income from customers who wanted me to update their websites but after a few years many of them wanted to be able to update the websites themselves and so I wrote my first basic content management system which I called OCP, short for Online Control Panel.
+Early in web development, I had a regular income from customers who wanted me to update their websites but after a few years many of them wanted to be able to update the websites themselves and so I wrote my first basic content management system which I called OCP, short for Online Control Panel.
 The first versions of the OCP were basic offering a file manager and simple page content editing.

 The OCP system went through several revisions with an e-commerce version with full ordering control and this changed to the Atlas CMS system we now use on our websites.